ibm-cloud-docs/databases-for-postgresql/howto-deploy-pgadmin-tutorial.md

 The previous step produces a URL, which is the public URL of your pgadmin deployment.
 It looks something like: `https://pgadmin-app.1834dcfgrtygbg.eu-gb.codeengine.appdomain.cloud`.

 Visit that URL in your web browser.
 You should see the pgadmin login screen where you can log in with the pgadmin credentials you defined above.
-Once you are logged in, you will need to create a connection to the postgresql database using the [Connect to Server](https://www.pgadmin.org/docs/pgadmin4/development/connecting.html) dialog.
-You will need the host, port, username and password defined above.
-You can set the `ssl mode` value in the `Parameters` section to `Allow` to override certificate validation (this is ok for testing purposes, but you may need a more secure connection for production deployments).
+Once you are logged in, connect to the PostgreSQL database using the [Connect to Server](https://www.pgadmin.org/docs/pgadmin4/development/connecting.html){: external} dialog.
+You need the `pg_host`, `pg_port`, `pg_user` and `pg_password` defined above.
+You can set the `ssl mode` value in the `Parameters` section to `Allow` to override certificate validation (this is acceptable for testing purposes, but you may need a more secure connection for production deployments).
 You can now access your postgresql deployment!

 This tutorial incurs some Code Engine charges.
-After you finish this tutorial, you can remove all the infrastructure by going to the `terraform` directory of the project and using the command:
+After you finish this tutorial, remove all the infrastructure by going to the `terraform` directory of the project and using the command:

 ```sh
 terraform destroy